localytics/chef-sssd/GETTING_STARTED.md

 The SSSD service allows us to centralize password authentication, public/private key authentication, host access, and sudo roles and access.
 Unfortunately, the Simple AD service (as of this time) doesn't support SSL connections, which is a requirement for utilizing the LDAP identity provider inside SSSD.
 We were fortunate enough to be able to work around this problem by utilizing a combination of the AD and LDAP provider backends.
 As luck would have it, the sss_ssh_authorizedkeys script previously mentioned ignores any backend configuration and will simply use any ldap_* configuration if present, without the requirement of SSL.

-AMAZON SIMPLE DS SETUP
+AMAZON SIMPLE AD SETUP
 ----------------------

-To begin, spin up an Amazon Simple DS instance.
+To begin, spin up an Amazon Simple AD instance.
 You'll need to load some custom schema files.
 First, create sudo.ldif with the following contents, being sure to replace the Base DN references with the Base DN of your directory server (in our examples, we're using example.com):

   ```
   dn: CN=sudoUser,CN=Schema,CN=Configuration,DC=example,DC=com